 Concentration on research is expected after completion of the Qualifying Examination.
 Once a student has passed the Qualifying Exam, he or she is considered a Ph.D. candidate.

 Students demonstrate their ability to disseminate knowledge through completing the Teaching Internship requirement.
-All Ph.D. candidates are required to register for and must complete a two-semester internship in university teaching.
+All Ph.D. candidates are required to complete a two-semester internship in university teaching.
 The Ph.D. teaching internship requirement may be completed at any time during the student's enrollment in the Ph.D. program.